Paramount Pictures Logo

 1917 – 1967

 After a little refinement, the logo acquired clear contours.
-Five stars were removed, so the unbreakable chain broke up.
-Probably so wanted William Hodkinson, who considered the new design more successful.
+Five stars were removed, so the unbreakable chain broke.
+Probably so; William Hodkinson considered the new design more successful.
 The font of the inscriptions has become neat and not sweeping.
 The shadows on the right side of the mountain disappeared, and the spots on the horizon turned into smooth horizontal lines.
 Swirling clouds replaced the mist.

 1967 – today

 The Paramount Pictures brand name did not change until the late 1960s.
-Then, the film company decided to adapt it to fashionable minimalism and simplify the image.
+Then the film company decided to adapt it to a fashionable, minimalist aesthetic and simplify the image.
 Two more stars disappeared from the halo, so only 22 exist.
-The mountain, which previously seemed voluminous due to uneven shadows, became two-dimensional.
+The mountain, which had previously seemed voluminous because of uneven shadows, became two-dimensional.
 The round base is now black, so the white silhouette of the snowy peak is created using negative space.
-The same effect was used for the “Paramount” inscription, which received a new font.
-And the word “Pictures” disappeared altogether along with the clouds.
+The same effect was applied to the “Paramount” inscription, which was set in a new font.
+And the word “Pictures” disappeared altogether, along with the clouds.

 Font and Colors

 It is still unknown why the number of stars was originally 29 and then reduced to 22.
 Rumor has it that the semicircular constellation around the mountain used to denote actors who signed a contract with a film studio.
-However, this assumption is not confirmed by anything because at the dawn of cinema, William Hodkinson did not sign agreements with anyone, and Paramount was engaged in distributing other people’s films.
+However, this assumption is not supported by evidence: at the dawn of cinema, William Hodkinson did not sign agreements with anyone, and Paramount was distributing other people’s films.

-In any case, the mountain peak with a halo of stars is one of the most famous symbols of Hollywood.
+In any case, the mountain peak with a halo of stars is one of Hollywood’s most famous symbols.
 It predates MGM’s Roaring Lion by nearly a decade and retains the basic design concept.
 The mountain personifies solidity, steadfastness, and durability.
-The stars, in turn, are an integral part of Hollywood and perform a decorative function in the emblem.
+The stars, in turn, are integral to Hollywood and serve a decorative function in the emblem.

 The first lettering on the Paramount Pictures logo was in the same style as the Paramount-Artcraft Motion Pictures wordmark.
 The cursive type was considered very fashionable in that era.
-But time passed, and he gradually evolved until he acquired recognizable features.
+But as time passed, he gradually evolved, acquiring recognizable features.

 The logo is made using the filming technique.
 Its frame seems like one from a 1930s movie, and the color scheme is reminiscent of classic black-and-white cinematography.